geofffranks/spruce/README.md

 semantically.
 This is more than a simple diff tool, as it examines the functional differences, rather than just textual (e.g. key-ordering differences would be ignored)

-`spruce json` - Allows you to convert a YAML docuemnt into JSON, for consumption by something that requires a JSON input. `spruce merge` will handle both YAML + JSON documents, but produce only YAML output.
+`spruce json` - Allows you to convert a YAML document into JSON, for consumption by something that requires a JSON input. `spruce merge` will handle both YAML + JSON documents, but produce only YAML output.